 iscrawlable runs a public, unauthenticated crawler-readiness check across robots.txt, HTTP responses, indexability headers, sitemap, llms.txt, and WAF/CDN signals.
 Some answers a public scan can give with high confidence.
-Others need a connected scan with read-only access to your CDN.
+Others require manual review or a future connected scan with read-only access to your CDN.
 This page lays out which is which.

 A public scan probes your site the way an external crawler would.
 It cannot see configuration that lives behind your CDN dashboard — for example, the Block AI Bots toggle in Cloudflare's AI Crawl Control panel, or custom WAF rules that match on attributes a public probe cannot reproduce.